Click here to learn more.

 So what would prevent your veterinarian from suggesting a referral?
 There are a few reasons, and they’re all worth discussing with your veterinarian if you feel your pet’s care isn’t getting anywhere and he hasn’t brought up a referral on his own.

 Cost is another issue, especially these days.
 Many veterinarians find their recommendations turned down so often for money reasons that they stop offering care options like specialists.
-When I talk to colleagues at conferences, by the way, I strongly disagree with that approach.
-It’s my job to offer all my professional recommendations without regard to cost.
-Once it’s all on the table, then and only then can I base a course of treatment on what someone can afford and when.
-But I am first and foremost an advocate for a pet’s health, and I can’t be that if I don't inform a pet owner of everything that could and should be considered in terms of treatment for a pet's health issues.
+However, as veterinarians, it’s our job to offer all our professional recommendations without regard to cost.
+Once it’s all on the table, then and only then can we base a course of treatment on what someone can afford and when.
+But we are first and foremost advocates for a pet’s health, and we can’t be that if we don't inform a pet owner of everything that could and should be considered in terms of treatment for a pet's health issues.

 It’s your veterinarian’s responsibility to offer all the care options for your pet, and it is your responsibility to speak up if you think you need more than you’re getting.
 That means if you feel you need a referral (or a second opinion), you have to be the one to ask.